YarnSpinnerTool/ExampleProjects/README.md

-# Space Journey
+# Yarn Spinner Example Projects

 This is the source code to *Space Journey*, a Yarn Spinner 2.0 demo game.

-➡️ If you are here for the demo project from the GDC 2021 talk [Building Narrative Games with Yarn Spinner](https://schedule.gdconf.com/session/game-career-seminar-building-narrative-games-with-yarn-spinner/880722), download [version 1.0](https://github.com/thesecretlab/SpaceJourney/releases/tag/v1.0).
+➡️ If you are here for the Space Journey demo project from the GDC 2021 talk [Building Narrative Games with Yarn Spinner](https://schedule.gdconf.com/session/game-career-seminar-building-narrative-games-with-yarn-spinner/880722), download [version 1.0](https://github.com/YarnSpinnerTool/ExampleProjects/releases/tag/v1.0).

-➡️ If you are here for the demo project from the Yarn Spinner starter tutorials (UPCOMING, see [PDF version](https://github.com/thesecretlab/SpaceJourney/blob/main/SpaceJourneyTutorial.pdf)), download [version 2.0](https://github.com/thesecretlab/SpaceJourney/releases/tag/v2.0).
+➡️ If you are here for the Space Journey or Ghosty Lads demo projects from the Yarn Spinner starter tutorials ([SJ](https://docs.yarnspinner.dev/unity-sample-projects/example-project-2), [GL](https://docs.yarnspinner.dev/unity-sample-projects/example-project-3)), download [version 2.0](https://github.com/YarnSpinnerTool/ExampleProjects/releases/tag/v2.0).

 ## Getting Started